mauromeneghello/bus-off-attack-countermeasures-simulator/README.md

-# CyberPhysical and Iot Security Course - Master Thesis in Cybersecurity - UniPd
+# CyberPhysical and Iot Security Course - Master Degree in Cybersecurity - UniPd

 ## First Project: Simulating countermeasures against bus-off attack on CAN bus.